wsjung0516/rxjs/technic3.md

 	this.store.dispatch(new SetSelectedCtViewer(data)) --> currentCtViewerElementId$

 1. currentCtViewerElementId$, when process arrive at the proper position of checking then make observable
-2. then reserve element id as selectedElementId, which can tell which split window is processing.
+2. then reserve element id, which can tell which split window is processing.
 3. and wait process reach the final state.
 4. Same as above step 1,2,3 except waiting the process reach the start state.
-5. If multiple grid then start to check first grid.
+5. If multiple grid type is selected, start to check from first grid.
-6. Because this is the second split window, element of previouse split window must be element1. (isStarted$isFinished$ for element2, isStarted$ for element1),
+6. Because this is the second split window, element of previouse split window must be element1. (isFinished$ === element1, isStarted$ === element2),
-7. When select one grid (one split window), there is not need to step5 and step 6.
+7. When Grid type1 is selected (one split window), there is no need to step5 and step 6.
 8. Make observable for each element for waiting rendering previous split window, which can be used parameter of zip operator (rxjs),
 9. rendering$ and tempObservable can be the signal of rendering split window by the zip operator.
 10. Start processing ct-viewer after finished processing for previous split window